-The sleeve 5 is provided with a transverse hore 13 to receive and rotatably sup- 85 port the locking bolt 14. the firing pin having an elongated recess 15 to receive this bolt, the bore 13 in part intersecting the firing pin bore 15 in the sleeve 5.
+The sleeve 5 is provided with a transverse bore 13 to receive and rotatably sup- 85 port the locking bolt 14. the firing pin having an elongated recess 15 to receive this bolt, the bore 13 in part intersecting the firing pin bore 15 in the sleeve 5.

-The locking bolt has a segmental recess 16 99 which permits limited movement thereof and provides a flat face 17 coacting with the forwardly inclined shoulder 18 at the forward end of the recess 15 when the parts are in locking position, the firing pin in this posi-tion, as shown in Fig. 4, serving as a detent to support the locking bolt against rotation in releasing direction.
+The locking bolt has a segmental recess 16 99 which permits limited movement thereof and provides a flat face 17 coacting with the forwardly melined shoulder 18 at the forward end of the recess 15 when the parts are in locking position, the firing pin in this posi- 93 tion, as shown in Fig. 4, serving as a detent to support the locking bolt against rotation in releasing direction.

-The locking bolt is provided with a detent 19 reciprocatingly mounted in a transverse 100 bore 20 in the locking bolt, shown in Fig. 7, to coact with the arm 3 on the breech bolt.
+The locking bolt is provided with a detent 19 reciprocatingly mounted in a transverse 100 bore 20 in the locking holt, shown in Fig. 7, to coact with the arm 3 on the breech bolt.
 This detent is provided with a finger piece 21 which permits manual releasing of the detent should occasion require.
-105 breech bolt is actuated to set the trigger, it is in its initial position, said detent being the shoulder 18 of the firing pin is brought. into engagement with the locking bolt, serving as a detent to support it against rotation, Figs. 4.
-6 and 7, the arm 3 being engaged by the detent 19 and thereby locked in its initial position so that the breech bolt cannot be accidentally removed in position to 10 impede the flight of the firing pin.
+105 breech bolt is actuated to set the trigger, the shoulder 18 of the firing pin is brought into engagement with the locking bolt, serving as a detent to support it against rotation, the parts being then in position shown in Figs. 4, 6 and 7, the arm 3 being engaged by the detent 19 and thereby locked in its initial position so that the breech bolt cannot be accidentally removed in position to 10 impede the flight of the firing pin.